 The P-113 Verdict is a reasonably accurate semi auto pistol that boasts a higher than average damage per bullet (125 damage).
 It holds 10 rounds in its mag and comes with 8 spare mags.
 This also means that it carries a larger amount of total damage in its reserves than most sidearms in the game.
 It has moderately high recoil when firing and noticeable sway even when standing still.
 At the risk of us sounding like a broken record, this sidearm is another crouch-before-firing affair.
 Interestingly, the recoil is a lot more manageable in first person mode, leading to better accuracy when spamming shots despite the unimpressive iron sights.

 Verdict: The P-113 Verdict is a simple but effective gun when you need a reliable general-use secondary.
 In an alternate universe where this gun has even larger ammo reserves, it would rival some primary weapons in terms of performance.
-It sits somewhere in the middle of the meta for secondary weapons in Helldivers 2 because it doesn’t bring any fancy utility like some of the other guns on the list, but it’s still a good weapon regardless.
+It sits somewhere in the middle of the meta for secondary weapons in Helldivers 2 because it doesn’t bring any fancy utility like some of the other guns on the list, but it’s still a decent weapon regardless.

 Unlocked: Page 3 of the Polar Patriots premium war bond.